 Dedicated Landing Pages: Rapid Conversion, Sales Letter, Upsell, Access Challenge, and Priority Code.
 Dedicated landing pages are designed to receive targeted website traffic and convert users into buyers or subscribers.
 They can coincidentally attract organic traffic, but are dedicated to converting traffic, regardless of the source.

 A digital magazine is a magazine formatted for the Internet and related devices.
 Digital magazines began as PDF documents read on desktop and laptop computers.
 Today, digital magazines include rich-media from audio to video content, allowing for interactivity on touchscreen devices like the iPad.
+There are four types of digital magazines:

 Digital publishing is the process of distributing content through digital means.
 It can relate to a variety of content types, although the digital publishing of written content has grown tremendously in recent years because of tablets and e-readers.